-Changing a DriveLock user or master password
+Changing a DriveLock password (select products only)

-To change a DriveLock user or master password in Computer Setup, follow these steps:
+To change a DriveLock password in Computer Setup, follow these steps:

-- Turn off the computer. - 2.
+- 1. Turn off the computer. - 2.
 Press the power button. - 3.
-At the DriveLock Password prompt, type the current DriveLock user password or master password that you are changing, press enter, and then press or tap f10 to enter Computer Setup. - 4.
-Select Security, select Hard Drive Utilities, select DriveLock, and then press enter. - 5.
+At the DriveLock Password prompt, type the current DriveLock user password or master password that you are changing, press enter, and then press or tap f10 to enter Computer Setup. - Select Security, select Hard Drive Utilities or Hard Drive Tools (select products only), select DriveLock, and then press enter. - NOTE: For select products, you may be required to enter the BIOS Administrator password and select Set DriveLock Password. - 5.
 Select the hard drive you want to manage, and then press enter. - 6.
-Change the password. - To change the user password: - Select Change DriveLock User Password, and then press enter. - To change the master password: - ▲ Select Change DriveLock Master Password, and then press enter. - NOTE: The Change DriveLock Master Password option is visible only if the master password was provided at the DriveLock Password prompt in step 2. - 7.
-Carefully read the warning. - 8.
-When prompted, type a new password, and then press enter. - 9.
-When prompted, type the new password again to confirm, and then press enter. - NOTE: Your changes take effect immediately. - To exit Computer Setup, select Main, select Save Changes and Exit, and then follow the on-screen instructions.
+Make the selection to change the password, and then follow the on-screen prompts to enter passwords. - NOTE: The Change DriveLock Master Password option is visible only if the master password was provided at the DriveLock Password prompt in step 3. - To exit Computer Setup, select Main, select Save Changes and Exit, and then follow the on-screen instructions.